-The mitral valve separates the two chambers (atrium and ventricle) of the left side of the heart.
-In mitral valve prolapse, the leaflets of the mitral valve bulge (prolapse) into the left atrium like a parachute when the heart contracts.
-Sometimes mitral valve prolapse causes blood to leak back into the atrium from the ventricle, which is called mitral valve regurgitation.
+The mitral valve separates the two chambers of the left side of the heart.
+In mitral valve prolapse, the valve flaps bulge into the upper left chamber during each heartbeat.
+Mitral valve prolapse can cause blood to leak backward, a condition called mitral valve regurgitation.

 Typical heart and heart with mitral valve stenosis